Payne-Philippin's overdetermined problems on compact surfaces: Preliminaries

 \subsection{Basic properties of Steklov eigenfunctions}

 Although the following result is well-known, we give a quick proof. \begin{lem} Assume that $\partial\Omega$ has only one connected component.
-Then no Steklov eigenfunction of $\Omega$ corresponding to the eigenvalue $\sigma_k (k\ge 1)$ is constant along $\partial\Omega$. \end{lem} \begin{proof} For a Steklov eigenfunction $u$ corresponding to $\sigma_k (k\ge 1)$, we always have
+Then no Steklov eigenfunction of $\Omega$ corresponding to the eigenvalue $\sigma_k (k\ge 1)$ is constant along $\partial\Omega$. \end{lem}